Locations:

 “It can be helpful to ask if anyone from both the mother and father’s side of the family have risk factors and/or symptoms consistent with PCOS,” says Dr. Thigpen.

 If you have a mother or sister with PCOS or a first-degree relative with diabetes or glucose intolerance, this may mean you’re more likely to develop the condition.
-An estimated one-quarter of people with PCOS have mothers with the condition, and one-third have sisters with the condition.
+An estimated one-quarter of women with PCOS have mothers with the condition, and one-third have sisters with the condition.

 “If you have PCOS, your daughter is at a higher risk of developing it as well,” explains Dr. Thigpen.
 “Signs may appear even before puberty.”